guregu/trealla/README.md

 ### libtpl

-`make libtpl` will build a WASM binary with host calls enabled: `libtpl.wasm`.
+`make libtpl` will build a Wasm binary with host calls enabled: `libtpl.wasm`.
 This adds host-guest interop exports and imports that break pure WASI compatibility.
 This is currently used by the Go port.

 ### libtpl-js